ccsdsmo/ccsdsmo.github.io/index.md

 ## Where can I find the standards?

 Official CCSDS MO publications can be downloaded directly from the [CCSDS website](http://public.ccsds.org/publications/BlueBooks.aspx).
+Theses resources are listed on the [technical resources page](/technical-resources).